semaphoreci/docs/language-javascript-and-nodejs_5bdc260a2c7d3a01757ab9c3.md

 You can also run JavaScript projects by defining a [Docker-based Semaphore agent][docker-env].

+Semaphore supports all versions of Ruby.
+You have the following options:

+- Linux: Node.js is available out-of-the-box in the [Ubuntu1804 VM image][ubuntu-javascript].
+- macOS: Node.js is available out-of-the-box in the [macOS VM image][macos-javascript].
+- Docker: use [semaphoreci/node][node-docker-image] or
+  [your own Docker image][docker-env] with the version of Node.js and other packages that you need.

+Follow the links above for details on currently available language versions and additional tools.

+#### Selecting a Node.js version on Linux

 On Linux, Semaphore uses [nvm](https://github.com/creationix/nvm) to manage Node.js versions.
 Any version installable with `nvm` is supported by Semaphore.
-By default, version 8.11 of Node.js is pre-installed on the Semaphore VM.

 The version of Node.js that will be used can be set from a `.nvmrc` file if such a file exists in your repository.
 If you want to make use of the `.nvmrc`